mharen/mharen.github.io/_posts/2005/2005-06-01-more-updates-lost-graduation.md

 title: More updates - Lost, Graduation
 ---

+### Lost

-<h3>Lost</h3>Of course I'm speaking about the TV show, not my state of mind.
+Of course I'm speaking about the TV show, not my state of mind.
 The finale was completely...anticlimactic.
 A couple new things happened, but little was resolved.
 In typical ABC fashion, we have to wait until next season to figure out what we've been waiting all season to figure out.
+Damn!
+### Graduation

-Damn! <h3>Graduation</h3>Sarah, Shelley, Ben, and I graduate next Sunday (hopefully ;) ).
+Sarah, Shelley, Ben, and I graduate next Sunday (hopefully ;) ).
 So as of this writing, just 10 days left...

 For me: just 2 classes, 4 exams, and one long ceremony are between me and a diploma.